Thomas Ouwejan: Loan to Udinese

 Ouwejan joined Italian Serie A club Udinese on a season-loan from AZ for the 2020–21 season, with an option to buy.
 He made his debut for the side on 27 September 2020 in a 1–0 loss to Verona.

 Schalke 04

 On 1 June 2021, Ouwejan agreed to join Schalke 04 on loan for the 2021–22 season with an option to make the move permanent.
 On 12 May 2022, Schalke exercised this option.

+NEC

+On 14 August 2024, Ouwejan signed a three-year contract with Eredivisie club NEC.

 International career

 Ouwejan gained five caps for the Netherlands under-17 team and took part with the under-19 team in the 2015 UEFA European Under-19 Championship.
-He was utilised in all three of Netherlands' games in the tournament, which was eliminated after the group stage.
+He was used in all three of Netherlands' games in the tournament, which was eliminated after the group stage.
 He then gained eight caps for at under-20 level, and made his debut for the Netherlands U21 team on 15 November 2016 in the 2017 UEFA European Under-17 Championship qualifier against Portugal in Doetinchem.